-The New Process Cleaners site (the site) is located in a residential and commercial area at 115 North Market Street in the City of Johnstown, Fulton County, New York (Figure 1).
+The New Process Cleaners Site (the "site") is located in a residential and commercial area at 115 North Market Street in the City of Johnstown, Fulton County, New York (Figure 1).
 The 0.11-acre property is zoned as commercial and houses an active dry cleaner, New Process Cleaners.
 The building, parking lot, and driveway occupy the majority of the parcel which has little undeveloped space.
 The property has a one-story building with a basement located in the front of the building, while the rear of the building was constructed with a slab-on-grade foundation.
 The primary use of the site was for dry cleaning; however, the current owner stated that the site was previously used to store coffins before the dry-cleaning operations began.
 The site is bordered to the west and south by a commercial property that formerly operated as a car maintenance facility (referred to as "adjacent commercial property" in this report), to the north by residential properties, and to the east by North Market Street (Figure 1).
+The adjacent commercial property was purchased in 2021 by a heavy industrial construction startup firm.
+The firm services many different industries and have been renovating the property since 2021 to make use of the space for the startup activities.
+A discussion of the changes on that have taken place recently on this property are included in Section 1.3.

 During a 2018 site characterization performed at the site, the site was found to be contaminated with chlorinated solvents in both soil and groundwater.
-Tetrachloroethene (PCE), trichloroethene (TCE), and their associated degradation products were detected in groundwater at the south-west portion of the New Process Cleaners site property at levels exceeding appropriate groundwater standards.
+Tetrachloroethene (PCE), trichloroethene (TCE), and their associated degradation products were detected in groundwater at the southwest portion of the New Process Cleaners site property at levels exceeding appropriate groundwater standards.
 PCE and TCE were also detected in shallow soil at the site.
 During the site characterization, 1,4-dioxane and per-and polyfluoroalkyl substances (PFAS) were detected in groundwater of the western portion of the site.
-However, concentrations of 1,4-dioxane in groundwater were below the appropriate screening levels and PFAS concentrations exceeded the appropriate screening levels at only one location.
+Concentrations of 1,4-dioxane in groundwater were below the appropriate screening levels and PFAS concentrations exceeded the appropriate screening levels at the time.